‘How do I log in to WordPress?’ That’s one of the most common WordPress questions that we get asked.

 If you find it difficult to remember your WordPress login link, then we recommend you add a bookmark to your browser’s bookmark bar.

-Alternatively, you can add your WordPress login link on your website footer, sidebar, or in the menu.
+Alternatively, you can add your WordPress login link on your website header, footer, or sidebar.
 There are two very easy ways to do this.

-First option is adding your WordPress login link to your menus.
-Simply login to your WordPress admin area and go to Appearance » Menus.
+The first option is adding your WordPress login link to the navigation menu.
+Simply log in to your WordPress admin area and go to Appearance » Menus.

-Second option is to use the default widget called Meta.
-This widget adds a link to the login page, links to your site’s RSS feeds, and a link to WordPress.org website.
+The second option is to use the default widget called ‘Meta’.
+This widget adds a link to the login page, links to your site’s RSS feeds, and a link to the WordPress.org website.

-If you have multiple users on your WordPress site, then it makes sense to add the WordPress login form in your sidebar or create a custom login page that matches your site’s design and theme.
+If you have multiple users on your WordPress blog, then it makes sense to add the WordPress login form to the sidebar or create a custom login page that matches your site’s design.

-There are multiple ways to do that, but we recommend using Theme My Login plugin.
+There are multiple ways to do that, but we recommend using the SeedProd page builder plugin.

-Log in WordPress from Your Web Hosting Dashboard
+Logging in to WordPress From Your Web Hosting Dashboard

-Many WordPress hosting companies provide easy shortcuts to directly access your WordPress admin area and skipping the WordPress login page altogether.
+Many WordPress hosting companies provide easy shortcuts to directly access your WordPress admin area and skip the WordPress login screen altogether.